arian-arab/Voronoi_Clustering_Python/README.md

 The key steps are as follows:

 **1) Generate Random Points:**
-The first line creates a set of randomly scattered points in 2D space:points = np.random.random([number_of_points,2]).
+The first line creates a set of randomly scattered points in 2D space: points = np.random.random([number_of_points,2]).
 Here, number_of_points is set to 1000 as an example.

 **2) Compute Voronoi Tessellations:**